Sam-Gledhill/ImagePasswordManager/README.md

 # Encryption
 Data is hidden by first encrypting the data using a viginere cipher, with the key generated from [password].

 The image located at [image_source] is read, and all alpha values are set to 255.
 The ascii value of the first character is subtracted from the alpha value of the first pixel.
-The next pixel in the image is then selected, and this process is repeated until the end of the secret is reached, where the alpha is set to 0 to denote a null terminator.
+The next pixel in the image is then selected, and this process is repeated until the end of the secret is reached, where the alpha is set to 0 to act as a null terminator.

 ![Encryption Figure](EncryptionFigure.png)